 Golf Course Review

-The club itself has traditions which it holds dear, exuding quiet confidence of a club comfortable in itself.
+West Sussex has traditions that it holds dear, exuding the quiet confidence of a club comfortable in itself.
 But the club is anything but inward-looking.
-It is progressive, respecting the past but embracing the ever forward evolution of the game.
-A healthy membership and frequent green fee-paying visitors results in a program of continual improvement.
+It is progressive, respecting the past but embracing the ever-forward evolution of the game.
+A healthy membership and frequent green fee-paying visitors result in a program of continual improvement.

 The firm and fast course is breathtakingly gorgeous.
 Serenity pervades as you meander through the heath.
 The heather is eye-catching and in play on virtually all the holes.

 The course also has its share of quirkiness which endears it to you immediately.
 There is only one par five, and three one-shot holes in four holes on the outward nine.
 The fifth and seventh are both breathtakingly beautiful.
 The sixth is a rare two-shot par 3.

 The walk from the par-three fifteenth to the par-four sixteenth is superb.
 Departing from the fifteenth green toward the sixteenth tee, you rise to the crest of a small hill.
 From this vantage point, you gain a clear view of your landing zone and desired angle to the green.
 Turning right to walk back to the next tee, you lose sight of the landing zone, making the tee shot blind.
 It shows you what you need to do and then asks you to do it blindly.
 It is cerebral, visually tantalizing, and intriguing.